EU Blue Partnership - Transitioning Blue Economy Sectors

 - Funding Amount

-- Total call budget approx. EUR 43.5 million pooled from 38 national/regional funding organisations and EU co-funding; individual project funding determined by national rules
+- Total estimated budget approx. EUR 43.5 million pooled across 38 national/regional funding organisations and co-funded by the EU (Horizon Europe).
+Individual project budgets depend on national regulations and participating funders. (up to 43.500.000 €)

 - Deadline